Frequently asked questions and answers aimed at claimants. Click on the question to view the answer.

 You may call us at (651) 539-1545 or our toll–free line at 1 (800) 925-5668 to speak with a claims representative from 8:00 am to 4:30 pm Monday through Friday, or email at email@example.com.

 To check on the status of your claim, you may email the Minnesota Department of Commerce at firstname.lastname@example.org, or by calling 651-539-1545 from 8:00 AM – 4:30 PM, Monday – Friday.

 If the descendant properly completed the claim prior to his death, the State of Minnesota will issue the check to the descendant, as long as the bank will allow it to be deposited into the estate account.
 If the descendant died without a will, a personal representative must be appointed and file a claim with the State.
-Please refer to the Claim Form Requirements (.pdf) for more information on how to prove a claim when you are not the original owner.
+Please refer to the MN Department of Commerce Claim Form/Instructions for Completing Claim Form (.pdf) for more information on how to prove a claim when you are not the original owner.

 In general, if the lease or rental period on a safe deposit box has expired due to non-payment of rental fees for a period of five years, the safe deposit box is considered abandoned.
 The financial institution is required to open the box, inventory the items and send certain contents of the box to the State of Minnesota’s Unclaimed Property Program, in accordance with Minnesota Statute 345.32(d).